ashiqInGit/breath/README.md

-#BREATH
+# BREATH

 This project is all about Mental Health,it shows how important is to look after your mental health and shows some easy ways to maintain and improve your mental health.
 [Project Link](https://ashiqingit.github.io/breath/)

-#What we have here
+# What we have here

-* Frendly Chatbot
+* Friendly Chatbot
-* Statistis of Mental Health disorders
+* Statistics of Mental Health disorders
 * Nutritions need to maintain mental health
 * Exercise need to maintain mental health
 * Some game to make you feel better

-#How to Use
+# How to Use

 I hope i made this project very easy to use,But still if you find any difficulties follow the steps.